 The settings widget appears.
-A flashing icon means the device is searching.
+A flashing icon means the device is searching for a signal.
+A solid icon means the signal was found or the sensor is connected.
 You can select any icon to change the settings.

 2 Swipe left or right to view more widgets.